harmancode/Flashcards/README.md

 ### How to run the program from .exe package on Microsoft Windows:

 	Simply run the Flashcards.exe file.
-There is no need to install Flashcards on your systme.
+There is no need to install Flashcards on your system.
 It is a portable directory.
 You can run it from anywhere, including from a flash drive.

 ## Troubleshooting